antonioborondo/environment/command_line/readme.md

     ```
     pacman -Su
     ```
-    If needed, restart ConEmu and run the same command again until there are no more updates.
+    If needed, restart the tab and run the same command again until there are no more updates.

-## Add MSYS2 binary folder to the PATH
+## Add MSYS2 to the PATH

 Add the following folder to the PATH: `C:\msys2\usr\bin`